paulhamsh/MIDI-Spark-Control-ESP32/README.md

 ### Change an effect to a new one

+The amp only allows amp models to be changed with the first knob

 Note: the effect named must be the actual effect in use on the amp otherwise it will not work.

 ```